marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 See [the log command docs](https://docs.confluent.io/confluent-cli/current/command-reference/local/services/connect/confluent_local_services_connect_log.html) for more information.

+You can also customize Confluent logging by [adjusting the log4j file for Kafka Connect](https://docs.confluent.io/platform/current/connect/logging.html#viewing-kconnect-logs).
+For example, to prevent some logging from Kafka Connect and from the Java Client DMSDK, add the following to the `$CONFLUENT_HOME/etc/kafka/connect-log4j.properties` file:

+    log4j.logger.org.apache.kafka=WARN
+    log4j.logger.com.marklogic.client.datamovement=WARN

 ## Destroying and setting up the Confluent Platform instance

 While developing and testing the MarkLogic Kafka connector, it is common that the "local" instance of Confluent